AnotherWorkingNerd/LatentEye/README.md

 - If you have something in mind that you would like to work on, please open a discussion issue first to discuss any implementation details to avoid duplicating efforts then open a PR when you feel that it is ready.
 - Improving documentation, if you see typo's, bad grammer, or docs that can be improved please file an issue and let me know the details.

 I had forgotten how much non-coding work went into setting up a public repo.
-Your involvment and support helps keep me motivated.
+Your involvement and support helps keep me motivated.

 ## LatentEye's vision for the future.

 First on the list is, of course, getting LatentEye feature complete that means everything operates as I planned, intended, or expected.
 Here are some of the things that I'm working on now:

+Updated June 2025:
+- file handling including file rename, file move, file delete, maybe and copy
-- EyeSight improvement - zoom, image sizing and other issues are taken care of.
-Maybe eating more carrots. :-)
+- EyeSight improvement - image sizing and other minor issues.
+Maybe eating still more carrots. :-)
-- Better file handling including file rename, file delete, maybe file move and copy
-- Fix plaform specific issues like Linux font sizes, etc.
+- Fix platform specific issues like Linux font sizes, etc.
-- Lots of internal improvements with the code.
+- Still Lots of internal improvements with the code.
-- Improve fileIO speed on Linux or at least progress indicators.
 - Testing on Windows.
 - Rewriting or fixing any typos or mistakes in the ~~diments~~ documents I've written.
+I think I've got most of them.

-My vision for future versions, This list is incomplete, presented in random order, and **not** prioritized:
+My vision for future versions, This list is just the high level items, presented in random order, and **not** prioritized:
+- Improve the UI / UX
+- App save settings, like window locations and last used path.
+- Media playback. videos and music
 - Render ComfyUI workflows.
-I don't know how much work this is.
+I don't know how much work this is. lots of JSON
-- App save settings, like window locations and last used path.
 - User setting. make things as configurable as possible. colors, fonts, file formats, etc.
-- Media playback. videos and music
+- Lots of coding improvements that would be completely unseen.
+This could cover all areas of LatentEye
 - Creating an installer and maybe executables.
-- Improve the UI / UX
-- Lots of coding improvements that would be completely unseen.
-This could cover all areas of LetentEye
 - Adjustable font and font size for the file tree and different icons
 - status bar

-My actual TODO list is much longer.

-### Stuff LatentEye doesn't do and may never do.
+### Stuff LatentEye doesn't do and probably will never do.
 - Image editing.
 Image editing is a specialized task.
 This is a viewer, and there are many excellent image editing tools available.
 I won't recommend a specific one, as your requirements may differ from those of others.
 - Editing of the metadata.
 In a future version, will be the ability to clear image metadata, but this feature will focus solely on clearing, not editing.
 - EXIF data. - That's the realm of photography not Generative AI and doesn't align LatentEye's vision.
 It could be added someday, but it's unlikely.